rclone/rclone/MANUAL.md

 be useful for remotes that don't support hashes or if you really want to check all the data.

+If you supply the --one-way flag, it will only check that files in source match the files in destination, not the other way around.
+Meaning extra files in destination that are not in the source will not trigger an error.

 ```
 rclone check source:path dest:path [flags]